Mesh#

 figsize=(12,12), title="Coarse North Sea model");

-See the MIKE IO Mesh Example notebook for more Mesh operations (including shapely operations).
+See more in the MIKE IO User guide section on Mesh for more Mesh operations (including shapely operations).